vanriken/vanriken.github.io/_posts/2021-02-26-quad-equations.md

 {% include mathjax.html %}

-# Introduction
 In this blog post I want to show simpler way to solve quadratic equations.
-I learned this method from this YouTube video of [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) and thought it would be nice to write a short blog post about it.
+I learned this method from [this](https://www.youtube.com/watch?v=MHXO86wKeDY) YouTube video of 3Blue1Brown and thought it would be nice to write a short blog post about it.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MHXO86wKeDY
 " target="_blank"><img src="http://img.youtube.com/vi/MHXO86wKeDY/0.jpg"
-alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>
+alt="Link to video" width="240" height="180" border="10" /></a>

+# Getting started

 A quadratic equation is a polynomial equation of the form